Who can practice psychotherapy?

 What is eventually gained is greater Self-awareness.
 Feeling more alive, energized, peaceful and awake.
 Being more Mindful, more compassionate and tolerant of one's humanity and of others.
 Forgiveness.
 Letting go of deeply rooted guilt and shame.
 Self Acceptance.
 Greater confidence and clarity about wants and needs.
 More intimacy and connection with others.
 A clearer vision of what life is about, and what your goals are, to name just a few of the benefits.
 There are many more.

-is a powerful and fast acting energy healing technique, similar to acupuncture, but without needles, and applicable to a vast array of issues from psychological to physical.
-Watch the video below to learn more about this amazing technique that is changing the whole concept of health and healing.
+EFT Tapping is a powerful and fast acting energy healing technique, similar to acupuncture, but without needles, and applicable to a vast array of issues from psychological to physical.
+Watch the video below to learn more about the benefits of EFT as an approach to therapy and coaching.

 To schedule an appointment for Psychotherapy or EFT in the Sonoma County area, or to arrange for a Phone Counseling session, call Santa Rosa Psychotherapist -